dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-This is another design that i thought of.
-I wanted to see what it would look like if the circles had no fill and stroke would stay the same colour of the image and you're still able to have a clear idea of what the image is.
-I do really like how it looked.
-The main focus is now more on my theme, which is the landscape and the different sky colours now stand out a lot more and has become dominant.
+Another design i thought of.
+I swapped the squares and circles so that the circles now create the background.
+I have also made a changed to the circles, so i added a smaller inside the circle giving it more of a different looking effect which i like the look of.
+I don't think this is my favourite deisng as the main focus isn't on the sky anymore.